-Jools Holland returns to the Waterfront Hall on 22 October 2020 with his acclaimed Rhythm & Blues Orchestra.
+Jools Holland returns to the Waterfront Hall on 23 October 2021 with Eddi Reader and Squeeze vocalist Chris Difford as special guests along with his acclaimed Rhythm & Blues Orchestra.

-Just like his previous Belfast shows, Jools will be joined on vocals by Ruby Turner and Louise Marshall and his fellow Squeeze member Gilson Lavis on drums.
+Just like his previous Belfast shows, Jools will be joined on vocals by Ruby Turner and Louise Marshall and his fellow Squeeze member Gilson Lavis on drums, as well as multi award winning Eddi Reader as she celebrates forty years as a live artist!

 Jools Holland OBE DL was born Julian Miles Holland on 24 January 1958 in Blackheath, South East London.
 At the age of eight, he could play the piano fluently by ear, and by the time he reached his early teens he was proficient and confident enough to be appearing regularly in many of the pubs in South East London and the East End Docks.